davidclark495/TAApplication-Mirror/TAApplication/README.md

 PS9:
     Administrators can now view Enrollment Trends which plots enrollment data using High Charts.
 This data is read from a CSV file and added to our database.
-Web app now supports dark mode.
+Web app now supports dark mode, always matches the OS preference.

 # Comments to Evaluators: